abhisinha2001/FYP/README.md

 # FYP

+Note: Please read the report for an in depth details of imlementation

 Final Year Project for BAI Trinity College Dublin

 The increasing use of CCTV surveillance devices and practices like facial recognition have become common in public spaces.
 These practices raise pertinent questions regarding an individual's right to privacy.